dhyabi2/nblcs-spec/NBLCS-SPEC.md

 ### 9.5 Confirmation Threshold

 - A Nano block is final when cemented and at least 2 seconds have passed since cementing was observed from a majority of public RPCs.
-- Ledger-affecting operations require 10 cemented Nano confirmations and cross-checking with at least 3 public nodes.
+- Ledger-affecting operations require 10 cemented Nano Instant confirmations and cross-checking with at least 3 public nodes.

 ### 9.6 Public Infrastructure Usage